-yr_string_matches_foreach(string, match)
+yr_string_matches_foreach (context, string, match)

-Iterate over the YR_MATCH structures associated with a given string running the block of code that follows each time with a different value for match.
+Iterate over the YR_MATCH structures that represent the matches found for a given string during a scan running the block of code that follows, each time with a different value for match.
+The context argument is a pointer to a YR_SCAN_CONTEXT that is passed to the callback function and string is a pointer to a YR_STRING.
 Example: